|March 14, 1984

 Aric Almirola has been racing since he was eight years old, starting with go-karts.
 After spending a few years cutting his teeth in local open-wheel modified series, Almirola became one of the original members of the Joe Gibbs Racing Driver Diversity Program in 2003.
 His first few years in the program saw him racing in late model events.

-Almirola got his first big NASCAR start in the Truck Series in 2005 at the age of 21.
+Almirola got his first big NASCAR start in the Gander RV & Outdoors Truck Series in 2005 at the age of 21.
 He made four starts that first year and scored two top-10 finishes.

-In 2006, Almirola ran a full-time season in the Truck Series for Spears Motorsports.
+In 2006, Almirola ran a full-time season in Gander Trucks for Spears Motorsports.
 He still maintained an association with Joe Gibbs Racing and scored three top-10 finishes that year.
 He also made his debut in the NASCAR Xfinity Series in 2006 and made nine starts for Joe Gibbs Racing in the series.

 He also ran half of the Xfinity events that year and “scored” his first NASCAR victory at The Milwaukee Mile driving the No. 20 for Joe Gibbs Racing.
 Almirola didn’t actually cross the finish line in first, though, as JGR decided to put the car’s regular driver, Denny Hamlin, back in the car mid-race.
 Almirola had qualified the race for Hamlin who was busy with his Cup duties.
 When Hamlin couldn’t make it to the track in time for the start, Almirola started the race and was running third when Hamlin replaced him.
 Hamlin went on to score the victory.

-In 2011, Almirola made 33 NXS starts for JR Motorsports.
+In 2011, Almirola made 33 Xfinity Series starts for JR Motorsports.
 Although winless in 2011, he tallied seven top 5s and 18 top 10s on the way to the fourth position in the season standings.

 For 2013, Almirola improved two spots to 18th in points with six top-10 finishes in 36 starts.
 His best showing was fifth place in the July race at New Hampshire.
-He also made one start in the Xfinity Series, finishing ninth in the March event at Phoenix International Raceway.
+He also made one start in the Xfinity Series, finishing ninth in the March event at Phoenix.

-With a breakthrough victory in July at Daytona International Speedway and a career-best finish of 16th in the Cup Series standings, Almirola considered 2014 a success for his No. 43 Richard Petty Motorsports team.
+With a breakthrough victory in July at Daytona International Speedway and a career-best finish – at that time – of 16th in the Cup Series standings, Almirola considered 2014 a success for his No. 43 Richard Petty Motorsports team.

-The Daytona win propelled Almirola into the post-season Chase, where he was the No. 12 seed among 16 title contenders.
+The Daytona win propelled Almirola into the post-season, where he was the No. 12 seed among 16 title contenders.
 He was eliminated after the first round and finished the year with seven top 10s in his 36 starts.

 Almirola was shut out of post-season competition the next two years, missing a Chase berth by more than 200 points in 2016 – a season in which his best finish was eighth in the fall race at Talladega Superspeedway.

-Almirola was sidelined for seven races in 2017 while recovering from a back injury suffered in a crash at Kansas Speedway in May.
+In 2017, Almirola competed in 29 of the 36 races after he was sidelined while recovering from a back injury suffered in a crash at Kansas Speedway in May.
 In a winless season, his best finish was fourth in superspeedway races at Daytona and Talladega.

-Almirola left Richard Petty Motorsports at season’s end to drive for Stewart-Haas Racing starting with the 2018 campaign, replacing Danica Patrick in the team’s No. 10 Cup Series entry.
+Almirola left Richard Petty Motorsports at season’s end to drive for Stewart-Haas Racing and had a breakout 2018 season in the team’s No. 10 Cup Series entry.